linux-test-project/ltp/testcases/network/README.md

 Authentication (`PermitRootLogin yes` and `PubkeyAuthentication yes` in `/etc/ssh/sshd_config`).

-Some of the network stress tests which hasn't been ported to network API were designed to be tested with `rsh` via `LTP_RSH` environment variable.
-Now it's by default used `ssh`, for details see `testcases/network/stress/README`.

 ## Server Services Configuration
 Tests have various external dependencies, exit with `TCONF` when not installed.
 Some tests require additional setup.